valkyrienyanko/AutoPR/README.md

 - [x] Disable merge pull request

 ## Known Issues
+- If PR title (or commit message if this is being used as PR title) contains any special characters like '&', the branch will fail to be created and the program will end
 - If the user puts in a malformed repository path, the program may crash